 Spring is the best time of the year for most landscaping work—between April and May.
 This eight-week period will give plants a great start and time to build strength before the summer months approach.

-Right before fall arrives, you have another opportunity to deliver a last round of essential groundwork to prepare your property for winter.
+Right before fall arrives, you have another opportunity to deliver the last round of essential groundwork to prepare your property for winter.
 If possible, plan to have construction completed in time to take advantage of the perfect planting times.

 While hardscaping can be done during any season, the softscaping work must be completed before summer or winter, and scheduling landscapers during these busy times can be difficult.
 The best way around being charged premium prices would be to lock down the work dates with your chosen landscaper as soon possible.